IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

 - For Azure virtual network deployment availability, check [Linux container groups](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-resource-and-quota-limits#confidential-container-resources-preview) in the Azure documentation to confirm the availability of Confidential Container regional support.

-- You can run below command to get the alias for the location
+- To get the alias for the location, run the following command:

 ```
 az account list-locations -o table